 Our core disciplinary skills, as exemplified in the 'T Graduate' concept, are evidenced in the exemptions awarded by professional bodies.
 We compliment these skills with strong interpersonal and computer skills.
 Along with obtaining skills on accounting packages, the management of big data and an understanding of the digital enablers for accountants, students will also have the opportunity to obtain Microsoft Professional Accreditation.

-Each year of the programme is designed for the student to build on accounting skills they have gained in the previous year.
+Each year of the course is designed for the student to build on accounting skills they have gained in the previous year.
 In year 1 the student learns the basic foundation skills in both business an accounting areas.
 In year 2 the student will begin to exploit these skills and in year 3 they will begin to apply the knowledge and skills they have learnt from previous years in time for their work placement.

-Career Planning & Preparation The programme is complimented with a Professional Communication & Work Place Preparation module.
+Career Planning & Preparation The course is complimented with a Professional Communication & Work Place Preparation module.
 This provides the students with broader professional communication skills through detailed CV and ‘linked in’ preparation and simulated professional mock interviews.
 This module is also supported by a series of guest speakers from the Professional bodies, firms and Industry including.
 The opportunities afforded to the students in meeting these guest speakers is very valuable in building their professional network and career opportunities.

-Work Placement is core to this programme.
+Work Placement is core to this course.
 It takes place in the second semester of year 3 when the student will have gained competencies in some accounting and business modules.
 Our goal is to provide you with practical focused skillset you need for the work place.
 The work placement/work based project takes place in the second semester of year 3 in an accounting/finance work environment when the student has gained competencies in some accounting modules.

-Professional Accreditation: On successful completion of this programme, graduates qualify for generous exemptions from the professional accountancy bodies, including ACCA, CIMA, CPA.
+Professional Accreditation: On successful completion of this course, graduates qualify for generous exemptions from the professional accountancy bodies, including ACCA, CIMA, CPA.
 You may also progress to year 4, where you will also obtain exemptions from ACA and The Irish Tax Institute.

 Progression and Exit Awards: On successful completion, you will be eligible to progress to the final year of Level 8 in Accounting & Finance.

-Should your circumstances change, you can postpone your studies or continue them part-time in the evening or you can exit the programme at Level 6 (exiting with a Level 6 Higher Certificate in Accounting)
+Should your circumstances change, you can postpone your studies or continue them part-time in the evening or you can exit the course at Level 6 (exiting with a Level 6 Higher Certificate in Accounting)

-Advanced Entry: The programme welcomes advanced entry with specific recognition of the 2 year ATI Diploma and the ACCA Diploma, both of which will provide for advanced entry to year 3, of this 3 year programme.
+Advanced Entry: The course welcomes advanced entry with specific recognition of the 2 year ATI Diploma and the ACCA Diploma, both of which will provide for advanced entry to year 3, of this 3 year programme.